grenni78/Sternebewertung/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-### history
+### History
-This project was canceled in a very early stage
+This project should have become a platform for exchanging rating on search engines.
+I canceled it in a very early stage due to concerns regarding the legality.